Salty-Coder/remove-pip-virus/README.md

 # remove-pip-virus
- remove silly virus made by silly roblox kid ixEcIipse
+ remove silly virus made by silly man ixEcIipse

 *This program is designed for **WINDOWS ONLY***